 - Obtained Peremptory Writ of Mandate compelling state trial court to dismiss multiple fraud counts after motion to dismiss was wrongly denied by trial court judge.

-- Obtained dismissal from district court of federal civil complaint filed against client, an NFL football star defensive player.
+- Obtained dismissal from district court of federal civil complaint filed against client, an NFL star defensive player.